nikhilkatte/Business-Ratings--Yelp/README.md

 -> Download the data set from the link mentioned above -> load the dataset into  hadoop hdfs cluster
--> perform map reduce on the data on hadoop cluster using (Yelp5.py) the python code above -> Boom!!! yoy will see the analysed results
+-> perform map reduce on the data on hadoop cluster using (Yelp5.py) the python code above -> Boom!!! you will see the analysed results

 I have wirtten the python code using the python map reduce streaming libraries . which turns much complicated mapreduce code very simple and easy to understand and implement .